aegon-targeryan-2/Calculator/README.md

 # Calculator App

-A simple calculator application built using Tkinter and CustomTkinter that can perform basic mathematical operations easily.
+A simple desktop calculator application built using Tkinter and CustomTkinter that can perform basic mathematical operations easily.

 ## Features